rond-consulting/specification_control_chatbot/README.md

-# Asking ChatGPT Project
+# Product EAN Check Project

 ## Overview
-This project leverages OpenAI's ChatGPT model to validate and retrieve product specifications based on EAN (European Article Number) codes.
+This project leverages OpenAI's ChatGPT model to validate and retrieve product specifications based on EAN (European Article Number) codes for Gamma products.

 It scrapes specification data from a given URL, queries ChatGPT for verification, and compares the returned specifications against the scraped data.
 A Streamlit interface is provided to visually compare specifications from the Gamma website and ChatGPT responses.

 ## Project Structure

+- **`main.py`**: The main Python script that runs the necessary files to:
+  - scrape actual information from Gamma.nl
+  - Ask a prompt to retrieve the correct information from ChatGPT.
+  - Save the results from ChatGPT as a markdown file
+  - Extract the ChatGPT results into a dataframe
 - **`asking_chatgpt.py`**: Main Python script that:
   - Scrapes product specifications from the specified Gamma website URL.
   - Queries ChatGPT to validate and correct the specifications.